GavinHuttley/tib/source/python/interpreting_errors.rst

-.. sidebar:: Debugging a simple Python script using an IDE
+.. margin:: Debugging a simple Python script using an IDE

     .. index::
         pair: Debugging a simple Python script using an IDE; screencasts